-Another result of the spectacle apart for a slight sulphurous stench is that life cannot get a foothold so bare ground is what you get.
+Another result of the spectacle, apart from a slight sulphurous stench is that life cannot get a foothold, so bare ground is what you get.
 Seeking aspects that looked more green, I continued up the slopes of Laugarfjall and that provided the required visual relief.
 There were wider views of the surroundings too as I pottered about before descending again.
-We only had so much time and I got to feeling that I had my fill anyway.
+We only had so much time and I got to feel that I had my fill anyway.

-It may not be Iceland’s biggest but the sight of Gullfoss was to amaze me and it is little that it draws so many.
+It may not be Iceland’s biggest but the sight of Gullfoss amazed me and it is little that it draws so many.
 Such is the amount of water cascading down precipices that it wets both visitors and their cameras.
-My own camera should have been wiped more often than I did but the photos remain memorable even if some post-production was needed on some of them.
+My own camera should have been wiped more often than I did, but the photos remain memorable even if some post-production was needed on some of them.
 Dettifoss in the north of the island is supposed to be even more impressive than this and it is difficult to see that could be.

 When the coach began its return journey, there was a different ambience to that on the outbound journey.
 It was more chilled and it was no waste to pass previously experienced sights again.
 Spending some more time around Þingvellir granted differing sights because the sun had moved during the course of the day.
 That made photos of Þingvallavatn, a very large lake, all the more successful and it was a quieter time to visit too.